It’s a bit tricky to find reliable and actionable SEO advice for WooCommerce right now.

 Both tools pull actual Google results and analyze the keywords they use.

 Pretty much how we are pulling data in our SEO Rambler tool, but more on competition analysis in a forthcoming article.

 So be careful not to go overboard with the content you put in the description.
-Go more into the informative side of things than in the emotional one.
+Go more into the educational side of things than into the emotional one.

 The category page is not a selling page; the product page is where the sale happens.
-On the category you want to make sure that the user finds what he wants.
+On the listing, you want to make sure that the user finds what he wants.

 Keep in mind not to put the category description before the product listing.

 We see this quite often lately.
 I don’t know why, but people seem to think if they have the block of text on top they will get more love from search engines.